ibm-bluemix-mobile-services/bms-clientsdk-android-applaunch/README.md

 - `BMSClient.REGION_SYDNEY`

 The `appGUID` is the engage app GUID value, while `clientSecret` is the engage client secret value which can be obtained from the service console.
+**Note: initialize should be the first call in the application.

 ## Feature Toggle